Send the link below via email or IMCopy

 Business groups, for example, like large banks or insurance companies, provide key services for many in a community, and hence are usually to be found in the central areas of settlements.

-METU campus initiates the urban settlement around. shops, dormitories, services for students etc.
+METU campus initiates the urban settlement around. shops, dormitories, services for students, restaurants around metu etc. were established

 The zones which develop in urban areas arise from relationships not just of space, but also of time.
 Business dominance, for example, is expressed not only in patterns of land-use, but also in the rhythm of activities in daily life - an illustration being the rush hour.
 The ordering in time of people's daily lives reflects the hierarchy of neighborhoods in the city.